 With all the above in mind, summer is a great time to visit Crete.
 Just make sure you have enough days to explore the island, and don’t get disappointed if it’s too windy for a swim – have a raki instead.

-As for the archaeological sites, visit first thing in the morning or late in the evening, as the midday sun is really strong.
+As for the archaeological sites, visit first thing in the morning or late in the evening, as the midday sun is really strong in the summer months.

 Should I visit Crete in winter?